NorthernWidget/ALog/README.md

 ### Command-line

 The ALog's clock is a key component -- without it, all the data are sitting in an unreferenced time frame.
-This is why we have chosen the DS3231 real-time clock, which has the highest accuracy and stability of any commonly-available real-time clock that does not incorporate an absolute time referenge (e.g., with GPS).
+This is why we have chosen the DS3231 real-time clock, which has the highest accuracy and stability of any commonly-available real-time clock that does not incorporate an absolute time reference (e.g., with GPS).
 GPS would be great for some circumstances, and we're developing a logger with it, but this would not be the extreme low-power device that the ALog BottleLogger is.

 Enough with the background -- how do you set the clock?